Hybrid quantum-classical machine learning for generative chemistry and drug design: Introduction

 \section{Introduction}

 Drug design is the process of identifying biologically active compounds and relies on the efficient generation of novel, drug-like, and yet synthetically accessible compounds.
 So far, only about $10^8$ substances have ever been synthesized~\cite{kim2016pubchem}, whereas the total number of realistic drug-like molecules is estimated to be in the range between $10^{23}$ and $10^{60}$~\cite{polishchuk2013estimation}.
-Optimizing physical and chemical properties alongside biological activities in such a large and unstructured space is of extreme challenge.
-This is why deep generative machine learning models, such as variational autoencoders (VAEs, see Ref.~\cite{gomez2018automatic}) or generative adversarial networks (such as GANs~\cite{Kurach2019}) should help solving the problem of generative chemistry, which is the sampling from hitherto unknown distributions of possible drug-like molecules.
+This is why deep learning~\cite{deng2022artificial} and particularly deep generative models~\cite{gomez2018automatic, guimaraes2017objective, griffiths2020constrained, zhavoronkov2019deep} are believed to be helpful in generative chemistry and computation drug discovery applications involving sampling and scoring novel chemical structures from the very large and hitherto unknown distributions of possible drug-like molecules (see examples and benchmarks in Refs.~\cite{brown2019guacamol,polykovskiy2020molecular,paperswithcodeGENZINC}).

-A fully developed generative model should implicitly estimate the fundamental molecular properties, such as stability and synthetic accessibility for each generated compound and intermediate products.
+A fully developed generative model should implicitly estimate the fundamental molecular properties, such as stability and synthetic accessibility for each generated compound and its intermediate products.
 All those features depend on the ability of the network architecture to approximate the solutions of the underlying quantum mechanical problems, which is computationally hard for molecules of realistic size.
-Quantum computers are naturally good for solving complex quantum many-body problems~\cite{Lloyd} and thus may be instrumental in applications involving quantum chemistry~\cite{McArdle,Bauer_2020,Aspuru-Guzik2018}.
-In addition to that, quantum algorithms can speed up machine learning~\cite{Aspuru-Guzik2018,Biamonte2017}.
-Therefore, one can expect that quantum-enhanced generative models~\cite{Gao2021} including quantum GANs~\cite{li2021quantum} may eventually be developed into ultimate generative chemistry algorithms.
+Quantum computers are naturally good for solving complex quantum many-body problems~\cite{Lloyd} and thus may be instrumental in applications involving quantum chemistry~\cite{McArdle,Bauer_2020,Aspuru-Guzik2018,Fedorov2021}.
+Moreover, quantum algorithms can speed up machine learning~\cite{Aspuru-Guzik2018,Biamonte2017}.
+Therefore, one can expect that quantum-enhanced generative models~\cite{Gao2021}, including quantum GANs~\cite{li2021quantum}, may eventually be developed into ultimate generative chemistry algorithms.